LiangSun617/Model-Selection-for-Count-Data/README.md

 Then do we really need zero-inflated model here?

 No. The Vuong test I performed was insignificant, which suggested that regular negative binomial regression is preferred over zero-inflated one.
-Paul Allison also suggests that zero-inflated negative binomial regression is not always necessary, and the difference in model fitness between these two is also trivial.
+Paul Allison also suggests that zero-inflated negative binomial regression is not always necessary, and the difference in model fitness between these two is also trivial ([Paul Allison's article](http://statisticalhorizons.com/zero-inflated-models)).

 Fortunately, the negative binomial regression model could work with both year and country fixed effects.